sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set 2.md

    - **Purpose**: Private DNS, also known as internal DNS or DNS within a private network, is used for resolving domain names for resources within a closed or restricted network.
 It's used to manage and resolve domain names for devices and services that are part of a private network, such as a corporate intranet, a data center, or a private cloud.
    - **Access**: Private DNS servers are typically not accessible from the public internet.
 They are used to maintain DNS records for internal hosts, services, and devices.
 Access to these DNS servers is restricted and managed within the organization, often with security and access controls in place.
    - **Example Use Cases**: Resolving domain names for internal resources, such as servers, printers, databases, and other devices within a private network.
 Private DNS is used for internal communication, managing resources within a closed environment.
+   -
+  ## main core diff between trasit gateway and peering connection in aws?
+  The main core difference between a Transit Gateway and a Peering Connection in AWS is their architectural purpose and scalability.
+A Transit Gateway is a hub that simplifies network connectivity between VPCs and on-premises networks, providing a central point for routing and management, making it ideal for complex, multi-VPC network architectures.
+In contrast, a Peering Connection is a point-to-point connection between two VPCs and is suitable for simpler, direct communication between those specific VPCs, lacking the centralized management and scalability features of a Transit Gateway.